connoraking/Boston-Airbnb-Listings/README.md

 ## Shiny App Development

 The interactive map and accompanying visualization tools were encapsulated into a Shiny app.
-This app, designed with a reactive user-friendly interface, allows users to adjust various parameters and observe the immediate impact on the map.
+This app, designed with a reactive user-friendly interface, allows users to adjust various parameters and observe the immediate impact on the map. fff